Adamslab/OpenSlider/Bill Of Materials/Readme.md

 The camera slider runs on a branch of Marlin Bugfix 2.0.
 Marlinfw.org

 The version of Marlin included with OpenSlider is configured for the SKR1.3 and TMC2130 drivers.
+If you are using a different control board or stepper drivers you will have to manually configure Marlin to support your hardware.

-Marlin is flashed to the SKR using PlatformIO and Visual Studio Code.
+It is reccomended to flash Marlin to the SKR using PlatformIO and Visual Studio Code.